robsonke/blog-hugo/README.md

 Make sure that all assets of the post (images, videos etc) are saved to `static/the-url-of-the-blog-post/some-image.png`

 #### previewing:
-hugo server --watch -t hyde-x
+hugo server --watch -t material-design
 #### or non listening
-hugo server --theme=hyde-x --buildDrafts
+hugo server --theme=material-design --buildDrafts

 It will be accessible at `localhost:1313`